kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

 }
 ```

+`strict` option acts as shorthand for enabling several different type checking options, including catching potential `null` or `undefined` issues and stronger checks for function parameters, among others.
+Without `noUncheckedIndexedAccess` enabled, TS assumes that indexing will always return a valid value, even if the index is out of bounds.
+This means that we have to handle the possibility of `undefined` values when accessing array or object indices.

 `target` tells TS which ES specification you want the transpiled code to support.
 Whatever you choose for `target` affects the default value of `lib` which in turn tells TS what type definitions to include in your project.
-If you need any extra polyfill in your project, `lib` is how to make TS happy about it.
-For example, you need to support IE11 but also you would like to use promises.
-IE11 supports ES5, but promises is an ES6 feature.
-You import a promises polyfill, but TS is still giving an error.
-Now you just need to tell TypeScript that your code will target ES5 (`"target": "es5"`) and it's safe to use promises in the codebase: `"lib": ["dom", "es5", "es2015.promise"]`.
+Does your code run in the DOM?
+If yes, set `lib` to `["dom", "dom.iterable", "es2022"]`.
+If not, set it to `["es2022"]`.

+> `target` doesn't polyfill.
+While target can transpile newer syntaxes into older environments, it won't do the same with API's that don't exist in the target environment.

-`module` is a setting with a bunch of different options.
+`module` is a setting with a bunch of different options, which specifies how TS should treat your imports and exports.
 But really, there are only two modern options. `NodeNext` tells TypeScript that your code will be run by Node.js.
-And `Preserve` tells TypeScript that an external bundler will handle the bundling.
+And `Preserve` tells TypeScript that an external bundler will handle the bundling (also set `noEmit` to true).

+`module: "NodeNext"` also implies `moduleResolution: "NodeNext"`. `NodeNext` is a shorthand for the most up-to-date Node.js module behavior. `module: "Preserve"` implies `moduleResolution: "Bundler"`.

 By default `moduleDetection` set to `auto`, if we don't have any `import` or `export` statements in a `.ts` file, TypeScript treats it as a script. **By adding the `export {}` statement, you're telling TS that the `.ts` is a module**. `moduleDetection: force` will treat all files as modules, and you will need to use `import` and `export` statements to access functions and variables across files.

+How does TS know what module system (ESM or CJS) to emit?
+1. The way this is decided is via `module`.
+You can hardcode this by choosing some older options. `module: CommonJS` will always emit CommonJS syntax, and `module: ESNext` will always emit ESM syntax.
-1. In `ESNext` you aren’t allowed to write `import Foo = require("foo")` because we assume there is no `require`. **`module: "ESNext"` is required with `moduleResolution: "bundler"`**.
-In `NodeNext`, we know that a given module might be an ES module or it might be a CJS module, based on its file extension(`mjs`, `.cjs`) and/or the `type` field in the nearest`package.json` file.
+2. Using the recommended `module: NodeNext`, we know that a given module might be an ES module or it might be a CJS module, based on its file extension(`mts`, `.cts`) and/or the `type` field in the nearest `package.json` file.

-2. Relative import paths [need explicit file extensions in ES imports](https://www.totaltypescript.com/relative-import-paths-need-explicit-file-extensions-in-ecmascript-imports) when `--moduleResolution` is `node16` or `nodenext`.
-(The Node spec requires that you use `.js` file extensions for all imports and exports.)
+Relative import paths [need explicit file extensions in ES imports](https://www.totaltypescript.com/relative-import-paths-need-explicit-file-extensions-in-ecmascript-imports) when `--moduleResolution` is `node16` or `nodenext`.
-3. `--allowImportingTsExtensions` allows TypeScript files to import each other with a TypeScript-specific extension like `.ts`, `.mts`, or `.tsx`.
-This flag is only allowed when `--noEmit` is enabled.
-The expectation here is that your resolver (e.g. your bundler, a runtime, or some other tool) is going to make these imports between `.ts` files work.

-> Most bundlers let you omit the file extension when importing files.
+1. Most bundlers let you omit the file extension when importing files.
 But TS rules like `moduleResolution: NodeNext` force you to specify the file extension.
 This can feel really weird when you're working in `.ts` files, but writing `.js` on your imports.
 Why do we need to do it?
-Well, it's the spec.
-It's how it was designed.
-TS is forcing you to do the right thing.
-But if you want to go back to the old style, then specify `moduleResolution: Bundler` and bundle your code with a tool like esbuild. ——Matt Pocock
+Well, it's the spec. *The Node spec requires that you use `.js` file extensions for all imports and exports.* If you want to go back to the old style, then specify `moduleResolution: Bundler` and bundle your code with a tool like esbuild.
+2. `--allowImportingTsExtensions` allows TypeScript files to import each other with a TypeScript-specific extension like `.ts`, `.mts`, or `.tsx`.
+This flag is only allowed when `--noEmit` is enabled.
+The expectation here is that your resolver (e.g. your bundler, a runtime, or some other tool) is going to make these imports between `.ts` files work.

 See examples:
 - https://github.com/Microsoft/TypeScript-Babel-Starter/blob/master/tsconfig.json